kivy/kivy/doc/sources/guide/environment.rst

 -------

 KIVY_DPI
-    If set, the value will be used for :data:`Metrics.dpi`.
+    If set, the value will be used for :attr:`Metrics.dpi`.

     .. versionadded:: 1.4.0

 KIVY_METRICS_DENSITY
-    If set, the value will be used for :data:`Metrics.density`.
+    If set, the value will be used for :attr:`Metrics.density`.

     .. versionadded:: 1.5.0

 KIVY_METRICS_FONTSCALE

-    If set, the value will be used for :data:`Metrics.fontscale`.
+    If set, the value will be used for :attr:`Metrics.fontscale`.

     .. versionadded:: 1.5.0